North Argentina: A Mind-Blowing, 9-Day Argentina Road Trip Itinerary

 Fill up with fuel whenever you can.
 Distances can be long here and you don’t want to end up in the middle of nowhere with an empty tank.

 It’s the law in Argentina to drive with your headlights on when on a highway – even during the daylight hours.
-If you don’t, expect a hefty fine.
+If you don’t, expect a hefty fine if you’re pulled over by the police.

 While most of the towns along the way do have ATMs, bring cash.
 Cards aren’t accepted in all restaurants and you will need cash to purchase souvenirs sold in the marketplaces.
 Anyway, cash is always king in Argentina.

-Always get travel insurance when you travel, especially to more remote areas.
+Always get travel insurance when you travel, especially to these more remote areas of the country.

 North Argentina road trip itinerary